 M. Academic Dishonesty - This includes plagiarism, cheating, and other forms of Academic Dishonesty, or facilitating any such act.
 Procedures for handling instances of Academic Dishonesty are described in the University Catalog.

-N. Furnishing False Information - This includes knowingly furnishing or possessing false, falsified, or forged materials, documents, accounts, records, identification or financial instruments, withholding material information from the University, intentionally initiating or causing to be initiated any false report, warning, or threat of fire, explosion, or of other emergency, giving false information in a disciplinary hearing, disciplinary conference, or any University procedure, and knowingly furnishing false information to any University official, faculty or staff member, or office, including misrepresenting oneself as a faculty or staff member.
+N. Furnishing False Information - This includes knowingly furnishing or possessing false, falsified, or forged materials, documents, accounts, records, identification or financial instruments, withholding material information from the University, intentionally initiating or causing to be initiated any false report, warning, or threat of fire, explosion, or of other emergency, giving false information in a disciplinary hearing, sexual misconduct investigation, disciplinary conference, or any University procedure, and knowingly furnishing false information to any University official, faculty or staff member, or office, including misrepresenting oneself as a faculty or staff member.

 O. Use, Possession, Manufacturing, Sale, or Distribution of Illegal Drugs and/or Drug Paraphernalia - This includes the use, possession, distribution, manufacture, or processing of illegal or non-prescribed narcotics and/or hallucinogens except as expressly permitted by law.
 The intention to sell or distribute a controlled substance is a violation of this policy.
 Possession of drug paraphernalia (e.g., hookahs, bongs, pipes, or homemade equipment) regardless of intended use and drug remnants (e.g., marijuana seeds, stems, or resin) will be considered a violation of the drug policy.
 Marijuana - medicinal or otherwise - is illegal on campuses that receive Federal funding (which requires it to be in compliance with the Federal Drug-Free Schools and Campuses Act).
 The University prohibits the personal and/or medical use as well as the possession of marijuana and growing of marijuana plants on campus premises even though it is legal in the District of Columbia.
 The possession and/or use of synthetic marijuana is also prohibited.
 The presence of scales, "ziplock bags", excessive amounts of cash, large quantities of marijuana and/or other drugs, or other objects used in drug transactions may be considered evidence of distribution or intent to distribute or sell illegal drugs.
 A more complete definition can be found in the Alcohol and Other Drugs Policies.